In This Module

 |There's Space for You|

 NASA employees have diverse backgrounds; they graduate from different schools.
 Many have bachelor's degrees, which are four- or five-year degrees from a college or university.
 Some have master's degrees.
 These are called graduate degrees because the student has already graduated from college when he or she begins working on the higher-level, master's degree.
 Those who want to learn even more about a subject can work toward a doctoral degree, which is usually a Ph.D.
 Many people at NASA have these and other advanced degrees.

 Even if you are still in school, you can be involved with NASA right now.
 The Current Opportunities for Students page lists ways to participate with NASA.
 Whether you are in middle school, high school or college, you can do something now.
-Read the Stuff You Can Do, Current Opportunities, and Education Programs on the student pages to find contests, internships and other ways to begin your relationship with NASA.
 There's space for you at NASA.